 In order to reduce timeframes, the administration was set to increase the personnel in charge of registering asylum applications at police stations.
 However, no significant changes have been observed in this respect.

-In February 2025, the Minister of Interior has informed that the Ministry is working on the implementation of a system allowing for the possibility to present online applications for asylum.[35]
+In February 2025, the Minister of Interior indicated having been working on the implementation of a system allowing for the possibility to present online applications for asylum.[11]

 According to practices observed by Accem, asylum seekers have to request an appointment to express their intention to apply for asylum; only after the appointment, they can register their asylum application.
 Obtaining an appointment resulted however extremely complicated in practice, especially for what concerned long waiting times.